-Attention all those unemployed: It’s time to pay the hand that fed you.
+Attention all those unemployed in 2010: it’s time to pay the hand that fed you.
 Yes, any unemployment benefits you received last year are taxable income.
 Your state department of labor should have sent you a 1099-G form detailing how much you “earned” in benefits and the amount of taxes deducted.
 This information goes on line 19 of the 1940 or line 3 of the 1040-EZ.

 There are currently 13.5 million unemployed Americans and 6,160,824 tax returns were filed on unemployment benefits in 2008, the latest data available.
 A 1099 is the same form given to independent contractors, meaning that you are responsible for paying taxes steadily throughout the year and if you wait until tax time, you may be subject to penalties if you expect to owe the IRS $1,000 or more in taxes.
 Generally when filing for benefits, your state’s labor department will give you the opportunity to have taxes withheld, typically some 10 percent of your weekly benefit check.
 In New York State for example, $40 is taken out of the maximum weekly benefit check of $405.
 “Some people feel that it can be hard to live on unemployment benefits, so they don’t opt to have taxes deducted, only to have a large annual obligation,” says Rus Garofalo, founder of the Brooklyn-based tax firm Brass Taxes, who often works with freelancers and artists.